discordjs/guide/CONTRIBUTING.md

 #### Spacing between entities

-Even though this generally does not affect the actual output, you should space out your entities with a single blank line between them.
-It keeps the source code clean and easier to read.
+Even though this generally does not affect the actual output, you should space out your entities with a single blank line between them; it keeps the source code clean and easier to read.
 For example:

 ```md
 ## Section title